When Pele Played For Arsenal: Ray Parlour – My childhood favourite

-When I was a very young kid, single digits, growing up in inner city London I was one of only two boys in my year at school who supported a London football team.
+When I was a young kid growing up in inner city London I was one of only two boys in my year at school who supported a London football team.
 Both of us supported the family team, he was Chelsea and I was Arsenal and that kind of marked us as the odd ones out as everyone else in our class supported Manchester United or Liverpool because as we all know glory hunting has been around forever.

 Arsenal fans born in the 1980s like me will sympathise with me when I say that choosing a single player as your favourite can be torturous.
-Blanking out the football of the early to mid-nineties under Graham you have a pick of league winners, cup winners, double winners and possibly even invincibles all who played breath-taking football.
+Ignoring the so-called “Boring Boring Arsenal” years you still have a pick of league winners, cup winners, double winners and possibly even invincibles, all who played breath-taking football.

-I first remember seeing Ray scoring a goal on MoTD and although I can’t remember much about the match with it being over 20 years ago now I remember instantly liking him because of his haircut.
+I first remember seeing Ray scoring a goal on MoTD and although I can’t remember much about the match with it being over 20 years ago now I remember instantly liking him because of his haircut, silly thing to have started my adoration but it made him stand out for me.
 Most of the Arsenal team at the time had bowl cuts or short back and sides (which amusingly Ray requested Hoddle’s faith-healing friend Eileen Drewery give him) and Ray had floppy curly locks with a middle parting.
 “Curtains” were quite fashionable back then but my mum thought it looked silly and refused to let me grow my hair like Ray because I’d end up looking like my older sister who had permed shoulder length hair.
 Instead I got stuck with a bodged home cut, #2 all over with a complimentary cow’s lick.

-All other things aside, including haircuts you’re now glad your mum never let you have I think you know that you truly loved a player as kid when you remember what player you wanted to be when you played football with your friends.
+All other things aside, including haircuts you’re now glad your mum never let you have, I think you know who your favourite player was as kid because that was the player you wanted to be when you played football with your friends.
 I always wanted to be Ray Parlour which luckily for me was never a problem with the other kids but then again I mostly played football on my own or wall ball because I hated all the other kids because they never wanted to pass… hmm maybe Arjen Robben went to my school?

-Many of you may remember playing football at lunchtime with a tennis ball and probably used to walk to and from school with a tennis ball of your own and playing football on your commute with your own running commentary.
+You may remember playing football at lunchtime with a tennis ball and possibly walked to and from school with a tennis ball of your own, playing football on your commute with your own running commentary.

-Mine finished with Ray scoring a screamer from outside of the box, usually on the volley, at least for 98% of the time.
-Sometimes I’d let Wrighty score a goal if he’d been impressive at the weekend which meant he got one or two from my feet most weeks.
+Mine mostly finished with Ray scoring a screamer from outside of the box, usually on the volley.
+Sometimes I’d let Wrighty score a goal if he’d been impressive at the weekend which meant he got one or two from my feet most days.

 Seaman catches the ball easily and releases it to Adams to start a counter attack.
-He passes the ball out to the wing and Merson picks it up , he skips past one, past two, superb skill from the number 10 there, he knocks it forward and speeds out to the edge of the box, he chips it, Smudger flicks it on into the path of Wright, Wright is in the box, the defender tries to take the ball from him, he turns, he lines up the shot, he shoots, the keeper blocks it, the ball is loose and WHAT’S THIS, OH MY WORD, RAY PARLOUR FROM OUTSIDE THE BOX, RIFLES THE BALL INTO THE BACK OF THE NET, THE KEEPER HAD NO CHANCE OF SAVING THAT….
+He passes the ball out to the wing to Merson who skips past one, past two, superb skill from the number 10 there, he flies past the defender and floats in a cross, Smudger flicks it on into the path of Wright, Wright is in the box, the defender tries to take the ball from him, he turns, he lines up the shot, he shoots, the keeper blocks it, the ball is loose and WHAT’S THIS, OH MY WORD, RAY PARLOUR FROM OUTSIDE THE BOX, RIFLES THE BALL INTO THE BACK OF THE NET, THE KEEPER HAD NO CHANCE OF SAVING THAT….

 And Ray would score 5 or 6 more of those on the way to or from school and a couple more at lunchtime if he was lucky.

-I think what I liked about Ray was that he wasn’t the popular choice and his hair of course.
-There’s always that one kid in class who is a bit different from everyone else and I was certainly that kid in primary school.
-I enjoyed flair players and prolific scorers but something about the pure ordinary nature of Parlour that drew me to him probably much like people a good 8-10 years older than me were drawn to Perry Groves.
+I think what I liked about Ray, apart from his hair of course, was that he wasn’t the popular choice.
+I enjoyed flair players and prolific scorers but something about the pure ordinary nature of Parlour that drew me to him much in the same way people a good 10 years older than me were drawn to Perry Groves.
 Ray and Perry were the sort of players that could give you hope.
 You were never going to be the next Overmars or Henry but you could be the next Ray Parlour.

 Whilst never lauded as a technically gifted player he was hard-working, effective and consistent.
-Often his best play was the most simple stuff done without any pretences of world-class eyebrow raising skill but that said I still have many great memories of the man dubbed The Romford Pele from his hat-tricks against Newcastle and Bremen to his stand out performance against Inter in 2003 and man of the match performance in the 1998 FA Cup final.
+Often his best play was the most simple stuff done without any pretences of world-class, eyebrow raising skill.
+That said I still have many great memories of the man dubbed The Romford Pele from his hat-tricks against Newcastle and Bremen to his stand out performance against Inter in 2003 and man of the match performance in the 1998 FA Cup final.